 Amazing Reviews: "Election Day" (Amazing Spider-Man 584-588)

-Now, before diving into the story, I want to make a note: some people did not enjoy the Menace mystery a whole lot.
+Now, before diving into the story, I want to make a note: Some people did not enjoy the Menace mystery a whole lot.
 They thought it felt like a rip-off of the Green Goblin and Hobgoblin mysteries from earlier years.
-Yes, it’s definitely a recycled plot, but it’s one that seems very well thought through, and it wasn’t a mystery that took years and years to solve.
+Yes, it’s definitely a recycled plot, but it’s one that seems very well thought out, and it wasn’t a mystery that took years and years to solve.
 It got teased for a while and then answered.

 Cast Your Votes

 It’s Election Day in New York City, and what better way for Spidey to start it then getting hunted down by New York’s Finest.
 Believed to be a murderer, the stakes are high for Spidey and this chase ends up with him getting grazed by a bullet and sailing through a glass window.
 He eventually falls unconscious from his wounds, but he wakes up just fine.
 During this sequence, before he succumbing to sleep, he breezes past a guy into an elevator, escaping two officers on his tail (one of whom happens to be Vin Gonzales, Peter Parker’s roomie).
-One officer grills the guy, asking why didn’t he stop Spidey, to which the guy responds that it’s the cops job to catch bad guys, not his.
+One officer grills the guy, asking why didn’t he stop Spidey, to which the guy responds that it’s the cops' job to catch bad guys, not his.
 It’s a hilarious reference to Amazing Fantasy #15, where Spidey lets a crook go who ultimately kills his Uncle Ben.
 Good moment, great job by Guggenheim.

 Events happen quickly.
 Harry Osborn proposes to his girlfriend Lilly Hollister, daughter of popular mayoral candidate Bill Hollister.
 Carlie Cooper—a forensic specialist who has popped up here and there since the beginning of Brand New Day—is focusing her efforts on the spider tracer murders.
 Then things start getting really weird.
 With the help of a friend, Carlie rigs a device that lets her track the tracers, specifically to their point of origin.
 At the same time, Lilly has to leave Harry suddenly.
 Carlie tracks the tracers down…